-Application Applied

-Application : Applied

-Explanation on application of the practice The Board of the Company is responsible for providing oversight on sustainability governance matters and is committed to ensuring that sustainability practices are embedded in the organisation and that adequate resources are in place to manage sustainability matters.
-The Annual Board Assessment of the Company for the financial year ended 30 June 2023 included, inter alia, an assessment on adequacy of the Directors' skill sets and experience in ESG areas, adequacy of the Board's knowledge on ESG concerns to oversee the conduct of business and effectiveness of the Board in ensuring principal risks of the Company, including ESG Risks, are identified and adequate risk management framework is in place to manage these risks.

-The performance evaluation of senior management follows a robust and rigorous process which incorporates meritocracy in performance as well as HLFG values, key behaviours in accordance with HLFG's Code of Conduct & Ethics and, risk and compliance management including the management of ESG Risks as part of key performance indicators.

-Explanation for : departure

-Large companies are requ to complete the columns b ired to complete the columns below.
-Non-large companies are encouraged elow.
+Application : Applied T. D. 1 ( ) 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Explanation on application of the practice The Board of the Company is responsible for providing oversight on sustainability governance matters and is committed to ensuring that sustainability practices are embedded in the organisation and that adequate resources are in place to manage sustainability matters.
+The Annual Board Assessment of the Company for the financial year ended 30 June 2024 included, inter alia, an assessment on adequacy of the Directors' skill sets and experience in ESG areas, adequacy of the Board's knowledge on ESG concerns to oversee the conduct of business and effectiveness of the Board in ensuring principal risks of the Company, including ESG Risks, are identified and adequate risk management framework is in place to manage these risks.
+The performance evaluation of Senior Officers follows a robust and rigorous process which incorporates meritocracy in performance as well as HLFG values, key behaviours in accordance with HLFG's Code of Conduct & Ethics for employees and, risk and compliance management including the management of ESG Risks as part of key performance indicators.
+"Senior Officers" in this context refers to management staff who have primary and significant responsibility for the management and performance of significant business activities of the Company and any person who assumes primary or significant responsibility for key control functions of the Company.
+Explanation for : departure Large companies are requ to complete the columns to rired to complete the columns below.
+Non-large companies are encouraged below.
+Measure : Timeframe :

-Measure :

-Timeframe :